Why Choose USF

 (care of the person) through the mentorship and support of SII faculty, staff, and fellow students.
 SII students are invited to live on the SII floor in the USF residence halls and continue building community through various social events on campus and off.
 Our community gathers for an optional liturgy and community night every Tuesday evening.

 The SII community encourages peer mentoring.
-Students work together and play together.
-SII students who complete four years of the program often credit their community experience as the highlight of the SII.
+Students study together and learn together.
+SII students who complete four years of the program often credit their SII experience as the highlight of USF.

 The SII is an inclusive community that welcomes peoples of all faith traditions, including those questioning and challenging their views on God.
 Seeking to educate not just the mind, but the whole person, SII creates an open environment where students can move beyond the busyness of university life, and more deeply reflect on how they are being touched by what is sacred and holy in their lives.